Kaizen R/W

 Is this a grammar checker or a writing AI?

-What stage of the process is this for?
+What stage is this for?

-How does it learn my preferences?
+How does it learn what I want?

 What happens to my manuscript?

-How are the plans structured?
+How do the plans work?

 Can I use my own API key?